Lies, Damned Lies and Austerity

 So yes, I agree that they got things wrong.
 Their increase in spending was certainly fairly benign compared with the current government’s version of what happened but yes, they would have been better to reduce spending overall.

-Since the crisis hit, however, the economy has contracted hugely and the private sector has shed millions of jobs.
+Since the crisis hit, however, the economy has contracted hugely and the private sector has shed hundreds of thousands of jobs.
 Now we have one of those spending gaps I mentioned and it’s a really big one.
-This is why government spending now would be a good idea – we’re not competing with the private sector, we are simply trying to increase the supply of jobs to help meet the huge demand.
+This is why government spending now would be a good idea – we’re not competing with the private sector, we are simply trying to increase the supply of jobs to help meet the huge demand for them.
 Let me be very clear – I am not saying that fiscal policy under the previous government was right but just because they got it wrong does not mean that we should be backing a plan now that is even wronger.

 If it is this simple though, why is our government backing an austerity plan at all?
 Given the above argument, isn’t it the exact opposite of what they should be doing?
 Yes it is.
 Politicians are people with agendas though.